St John Paul II was the Pope and head of the Catholic Church from October 16 1978 until April 2 2005.

 Pope John Paul II was very vocal on several issues like:

 - He championed the debate about the dignity and the equality of women

 - He supported the Catholic moral teachings against abortion, homosexuality, euthanasia, and the use of contraceptives.

 - He Condemned vehemently the practice of capital punishment

-- He campaigned for world social justice and debt forgiveness, especially to developing countries.
+- He campaigned for world social justice and debt forgiveness, especially in developing countries.

 - He reiterated that the Catholic Church lacks the authority to ordain women to the priesthood.

 - He vehemently condemned the apartheid government system in South Africa and even gave an emotional speech about it at the International Court of Justice in the Netherlands in 1985.

-- In early 1990’s he opposed the Gulf War led by the US and also in 2003, he opposed the 2003 US-led invasion of Iraq, saying that the United Nations can resolve the conflict through diplomacy.
+- In the early 1990’s he opposed the Gulf War led by the US and also in 2003, he opposed the 2003 US-led invasion of Iraq, saying that the United Nations can resolve the conflict through diplomacy.

 - He fought hard to end the instanced of organized crime in Italy, especially from the Mafia mobs

-- He called on ceasation of violence in Rwanda in 1994 during the Rwandan Civil War.
-While in Kenya in 1995, he pleading for forgiveness and reconciliation as a solution to that genocide.
+- He called for the cessation of violence in Rwanda in 1994 during the Rwandan Civil War.
+While in Kenya in 1995, he pleaded for forgiveness and reconciliation as a solution to that genocide.

 His mother country Poland was liberated from communism and eventually, many other countries in Eastern Europe, Chile, Haiti, and Paraguay got rid of their dictatorship governments.

 This led to President George W. Bush giving the pope the Presidential Medal of Freedom, the United States’ highest civilian honour on June 4 2004.

 Pope John Paul II initiated and continued the pacification of the sour relations between the Roman Catholic Church and other Christian and non-Christian Churches.
 He visited many countries where Roman Catholicism is not popular and thawed the ice-cold relations.